openmpf/openmpf.github.io/docs/docs/Object-Storage-Guide.md

     - URI to bucket where result objects should be stored.
 For example: `http://s3host/results_bucket`
     - To disable the upload of result objects, do not provide a value for this property.
 - `S3_UPLOAD_ONLY`
-    - When true media will not be downloaded using S3 authentication.
+    - When true, media will not be downloaded using S3 authentication.
       If `S3_RESULTS_BUCKET` is set, S3 authentication will be used to upload result objects.
     - When false or not provided, S3 authentication will be used to download remote media.
       S3 authentication will also be used to upload result objects if `S3_RESULTS_BUCKET` is set.